zk475811/AWS_StudyGuide/README.md

 ### User Access Types
 1. **Programmatic** - cli or sdk (access key id, secret access key)
 2. **AWS Management Console** - web portal (username, password)

+Secret access key can only be viewed once and credentails can be set to inactive.
+Can generate new access key id and secret access key.